httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This document is structured as follows:

-- {{representation-digest}} describes concepts related to representation digests,
-- {{digest}} defines the Digest request and response header and trailer field,
+- {{digest}} describes concepts related to representation digests.
+It also defines the Digest request and response header and trailer field,
 - {{content-digest}} defines the Content-Digest request and response header and trailer field,
 - {{want-fields}} defines the Want-Digest and Want-Content-Digest request and response header and trailer field,